syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![Swipe selection Date Range Picker](images/selections/swipeselection.png)

 ## Toggle day selection
-You can de-select the selected date using the toggleDaySelection[link] property of the `DateRangePicker`.
+You can deselect the selected date using the toggleDaySelection[link] property of the `DateRangePicker`.

 {% tabs %}
 {% highlight Dart %}